Frederick Williamson Bowls

 A Quiet Dust Collection System

 First of all, the dust collector.
 This is built around a recycled HVAC squirrel cage fan taken from a dumpster.
 These fans are wonderfully quiet compared to all the paddle wheel ones on the market, but they require large ductwork, for their air flow drops dramatically if there is a load.
-I use the Oneida pleated filter on it, and the pan on the bottom is so easy to clean.
+I use the Oneida pleated filter on it, and the pan on the bottom is so easy to clean

 The collector system as a whole.
 All heat or coolness stays in the shop.
 The blue curtain pulled up for the photo keeps the shavings out of the pleats.